dunstone-a/QTLE_Manuscript_results/README.md

 ### Update template for new project

-To setup the new project, the project ID should be changed in the following files:
-* `cluster.json` (a file that defines defaults for running Snakemake on a cluster)
-* `Dockerfile` (a file that defines a Docker container with necessary software installed)
-* `environment.yml` (a file that defines the conda environment to use)
-* `analysis/_site.yml` (a YAML file with parameters for constructing the website with workflowr)
-* `envs/myenvs.yml` (a conda environment definition file)
-* `org/project_management.org` (an org-mode file for managing the project)

 Specify the way to cite the project in the `CITATION` file.
 This will likely need updating over the course of the project.